v4zha/scet_dl_workshop/README.md

 ### Day 1: Developing a Minimal Autograd System and a Neural Network

-On the first day, we focused on developing a minimal autograd system and a neural network based on [Andej Karpathy's micrograd](https://github.com/karpathy/micrograd).
+On the first day, we focused on developing a minimal autograd system and a neural network based on [Andej Karpathy's micrograd](https://github.com/karpathy/micrograd) with some extra functionalities.
 This involved understanding the basics of automatic differentiation, implementing a simple autograd system from scratch, and then using this system to build a neural network.

 ### Day 2: Introduction to PyTorch and Transformers